 Logo

 • to ensure continuity of discussion/decisions, this is a two-year commitment

-• 3 meetings per year – the SPC remains in regular communication via email
+• three meetings per year, plus regular communication via email

-• 200 hours of reading time – script probably requires 2-3 hours of reading and evaluation
+• 200 hours of reading time – each script probably requires 2-3 hours of reading and evaluation

 BENEFITS

-The SPC has an enormous responsibility for the planning and quality of OLT productions.
-The committee contributes hundreds of hours of effort, but knows that the enjoyment and satisfaction of audiences is their reward
+The SPC has enormous responsibility for the planning and quality of OLT productions.
+The committee contributes hundreds of hours of effort, but knows that the enjoyment and satisfaction of audiences is their reward.

+Logo